 If you’ve ever been to Carrabba’s, you have probably had their scrumptious bread dip.
 I think I could make it a meal.
 Finding a copycat recipe for the spice blend at the heart of their bread dip was just irresistible.
-Try and keep me from making it!
+Try and keep me from making this Carrabba’s Bread Dipping Oil recipe!

 The best bread dip recipe out there!
 Use as a dipping sauce for cheese, meats, drizzle on salads or mix into pasta sauce.
 These are the best dipping spices to make ahead and keep it in the pantry!

-This bread dip is as easy to make as you think it is.
+This Carrabba’s Bread Dipping Oil is as easy to make as you think.
 Mincing the garlic and slicing the bread is the most work you’ll do for this recipe.
 I had mine ready to serve in 5 minutes, exactly the time listed on the recipe.
 Just spoon the spices into a bowl and mix them together.

 And what to serve it with?
 Pretty much anything!
 But if you want to keep it Italian, I have a few ideas for the main course.